 a sudden change in bowel habits for 2 weeks or longer.

-It is not known whether magnesium oxide will harm an unborn baby.
+It is not known whether Phillips' Cramp-free will harm an unborn baby.
 Ask a doctor before using this medicine if you are pregnant.

 It is not known whether magnesium oxide passes into breast milk or if it could affect a nursing baby.
 Ask a doctor before using this medicine if you are breast-feeding.

 Do not give this medicine to a child without medical advice.